simonduq/simonduq.github.io/_profiles/somepattern-4s.md

 ---
-title: reqresp-random
+title: somepattern-4s
-name: Req/resp, random interval
+name: A given pattern, 4s
 description: >
   This is a *markdown* description of the profile.
   Multiple lines are allowed, and so are:
     * Item lists
     * And basically any other markdown stuff.
 input-parameters:
-  traffic-pattern: Request-response from network root to any
+  traffic-pattern: Some pattern (space domain)
-  traffic-period: 1s--180s
+  traffic-period: 4s
-  traffic-payload: 4B-1kB
+  traffic-payload: 8B
 observed-metrics: []
 output-metrics: [ e2e-pdr, e2e-latency, power ]
 ---